Blady-Com/UXStrings/readme.md

 - single character assignment is not implemented
 - only few API are implemented

+### UXStrings 2

+A second POC implementation is provided.
+The source code files are ending with the number 2 as for instance "uxstrings2.ads".
+A GNAT project file "uxstrings2.gpr" is provided with some naming conventions for both packages UXStrings  and UXStrings.Text\_IO.

+#### Implementation choices

+In addition to implementation UXStrings 1, some API have been added to support ASCII 7 bits encoding.
+ASCII is a subset of UTF-8 thus no change with the internal representation.
+However, the API are now aware if content is full ASCII.
+On one hand, this permits to access directly to the position of one character without iterating on UTF-8 characters.
+Thus this is a time improvement when content is full ASCII.
+On the other hand, when content is changing the API check if the content is full ASCII.
+Thus this is a time penalty when changes are not full ASCII.

+This implementation which is only for demonstrate the possible usages of UXString has many limitations.

+#### Limitations:

+- not thread safe
+- single character assignment is not implemented
+- only few API are implemented

 ### Future implementations

 Here are some ideas: